 I believe game development is the industry through which static analysis should judge its success because the rest is relatively easy.

-Analyzing Unreal Engine 4
+3 Steps to Analyze Unreal Engine 4

-Step One: Get the Thing to Build
+Step 1: Get the Thing to Build

 Fortunately for me, the game engine's “Getting Started” documentation is excellent.
 After signing up over at unrealengine.com and checking out their GitHub project I was good to go.
 Unfortunately, the internet speeds in Canadia are not the greatest and I burnt a good chunk of valuable time waiting for git checkout.
 After the checkout, while waiting for the “Development Editor” configuration to compile via MSBuild 2013, I took some time to poke around the game engine's code.

 The first thing I hunted for was evidence of conditional compilation and assert macros in the source code.
 There’s a good chance the “Development Editor” configuration in Visual Studio conditionally disabled a lot of asserts via the preprocessor, yet the disabled code may still contain valuable information for the static analyzer to consume.
 The compilation of the game engine took about 30 minutes and during that time I managed to find a few assert macros that I wanted our analyzer to retain, such as “check”, “verify”, etc. I notepad-ed them into a text file for use later.

 Now that I verified that the game engine compiles without errors on my platform, I was ready to start the static analysis process.

 Step 2: The Static Analyzer Needs to Know What to Analyze

 Klocwork coined the term “build specification”.
 The build specification is a human-readable text file providing the analyzer with information on how the project’s compiler interprets files in your project.
 Information such as sizeof() standard types, predefined macros assumed by the preprocessor, “compiler features” that are actually bugs (thanks Microsoft), etc.